Home / Feros Stories / How to help an ageing parent who doesn’t want help

 Many parents and grandparents don’t want to be a burden on their children, so delicately explaining how the situation is affecting you may help them understand why they need to accept outside help.

-You could say, “I’m worrying a lot about this and I’d feel a lot better if you had home care a couple of days a week” or “You know I’ll always be here to help you, but I’m finding it hard to juggle work, the kids and helping you, so I’d love to get some home care for you.”
+You could say, “I’m worrying a lot about this and I’d feel a lot better if you had home care a couple of days a week,” or “You know I’ll always be here to help you, but I’m finding it hard to juggle work, the kids and helping you, so I’d love to get some home care for you.”

 5. Do your research beforehand

 Having some information on hand about the different aged care options available will help everyone get a better understanding of the process.
 There are four different levels of government-funded Home Care Packages to help your parent stay in their home for longer.
-Another option is the government-subsidised Commonwealth Home Support Program (CHSP) that offers support to over 65s who only need a little extra help at home.
+Another option is the government-subsidised Commonwealth Home Support Program (CHSP) that offers lower level support to over 65s who only need a little extra help at home.

 It might also help to explain that getting in-home care early on leads to better outcomes.
 When the need for assistance is left too long, a fall or other health event might occur that forces your parent to go straight into an aged care home.
 Early intervention may allow your loved one to live comfortably in their home for longer.